Antonio-Foglia/Antonio-Foglia.github.io/README.txt

 -----------

 - Writing python script to automatically add particles when new version is created with nicepage
-- Adding experience section to the website
+- Adding experience and interests section to the website
-- Improving mobile versio
+- Improving mobile version